-- The plan net assets for the current year totaled \$334 million which reflected an increase as compared to the previous year which totaled \$310 million.
-The increase in plan net assets totaled \$24 million or 7% for the current year. - Net Appreciation in fair value reflected a balance of \$40.4 million for the current year.
-This balance accounts for the majority of the increase in plan net assets and represents an increase of \$15.4 million as compared to the previous year net appreciation of \$55.8 million. - The Plan's Annual Required Contribution (ARC) remained relatively constant as compared to the prior year.
-The ARC for 2011 reflected \$20.8 million while the prior year reflected \$21.2 million. - Total contributions to the Plan increased slightly from the previous year level of \$17.8 million to the present year level of \$18.6 million.
-Employer contributions increased by 3% while employee contributions decreased by 2%.
-The annual required contribution (ARC) levels are established by the Plan's actuary report which is effective dated January 1, 2011.
+- The plan net assets for the current year totaled \$317 million which reflected a decrease of \$16.8 million (5%) as compared to the previous year which totaled \$334 million. - Net Appreciation in fair value reflected a balance of (\$7.2) million for the current year.
+This balance represents a decrease of \$47.6 million as compared to the previous year net appreciation of \$40.4 million. - The ARC is determined annually by the Plan's actuary and presented in his report dated January 1, 2012.
+The ARC for this reporting period totaled \$18.8 million.
+This balance reflected a decrease of \$2 million as compared to the ARC of \$20.8 for the prior year. - Total contributions to the Plan increased significantly from the previous year level of \$18.6 million to the present year level of \$26.2 million.
+This increase of \$7.6 million was substantially due to an increase in the employer contributions.
+The increase in employer required contributions accounted for 89% of the increase.